-Clinical experiences offer the student the opportunity to apply theory of nursing to actual nursing practice.
-Students are expected to attend all assigned clinical experiences, including Simulation, Clinical Judgment Experiences, Friday Lab and vSims.
+Clinical experiences allow the student to apply the theory of nursing to practice.
+Students are expected to attend all assigned clinical experiences, including Simulation, Clinical Judgment Experiences, Friday Lab.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.

-Recognizing that sometimes students are ill or have ill children or have some other real reason to be absent, students may have three absences this semester-this includes any day the student is sent home for clinicals for a rules violation (see Student Handbook) or Friday absences.
-The first absence does not require a make-up day; however, the point deduction will stand.
-Two additional absences must be made up at the end of the semester.
-Because students cannot be evaluated if they are absent, points are deducted from the weekly clinical grade.
+Recognizing that sometimes students are ill or have ill children or have some other real reason to be absent, students may have two absences this semester-this includes any day the student is sent home for clinicals for a rule's violation (see Student Handbook) or Friday absences.
+Any absence will require a make-up day due to the summer clinical limitation on time; absences must be made up at the end of the semester.
+Because students cannot be evaluated if they are absent, points are deducted from the weekly clinical grade and replaced after make-up clinical.
 Exceeding allowable clinical absences is failure in the clinical course.
-The student will be administratively withdrawn.
+Student would be required to meet with the VESC committee and may be administratively withdrawn from the program.